 I had the privilege of working with Dr. Tsouklas while I was in Athens to find out what is going in my body and what is needed to return to balance.
 HoneyColony will be introducing a kit soon to help you determine your particular nutritional needs.
 You can sign up when we have these tests ready in the U.S.

-Coffee enemas: While William doesn’t personally suggest this treatment, many women suffering with mold, parasites, autoimmune conditions, and MCS can attest, coffee enemas help with detoxification, especially when combined with chlorella and charcoal to absorb and get rid of toxins.
+Coffee enemas: While William doesn’t personally suggest this treatment, many women suffering with mold, parasites, autoimmune conditions, and MCS can attest, help with detoxification, especially when combined with and to absorb and get rid of toxins.
 Your liver could use the help.

 Equilibrium: I take a spoonful in the morning on an empty stomach or mix it in the evening with tea.

 William’s List Of Fruits, Herbs, Veggies, and Supplements